UNDERSTANDING APO ISLAND

 The journey to Apo island usually begins in Dumaguete city which can be reached by air and ferry from a list of domestic destinations.
 Once there, head out to the bus terminal beside Robinsons mall – fare is P8 by tricycle.
 Take a bus bound for Zamboanguita or Bayawan city – fare is P50 for aircon and P25 for non-aircon.
 Tell the driver you head off to Apo Island.
 Your drop off is at Malatapay where there is a sign for Apo Island.
 Go to the shore where the sign points.
 It will take 15 minutes of walking before you will reach the market with a black, sandy area where you will charter a boat.
 Please note that the market goes busy every Wednesday so don’t get too distracted by it as you wait.

-You have two (2) options in chartering a boat.
+You have two (2) options in chartering a boat to Apo island.

 - Private – so you can leave right away.
 Two-way cost ranges from P2,000 to P3,000 depending on the boat size.